 There are multiple routes that can be taken next based on this data.
 If this is completely abnormal in your environment, it may be time to alert the incident response and digital forensics team and let them know a computer is likely compromised.
 Another route would be to pivot from the scheduled task to process creation and figure out if the file executed.
 It would be possible to write another query for process creation events to see if AutoLogoff.bat exists in any command-line arguments or parent command-line arguments.

 We hope this post furthers an understanding of GootLoader and how this malware can be proactively hunted for in an environment.
-Sign up for a free HUNTER Community Edition account to maintain an edge in threat hunting activities.
-For more information about HUNTER, please contact Intel 471.
-Stay safe and as always, happy hunting.
+This guide to GootLoader threat hunting is also available on video here.
+Also, register for the Community Edition of our threat hunting platform, HUNTER471, where a number of free sample threat hunts are available.
+Stay safe and happy hunting!